 Functionality that will change behavior — Investigate these changes now to make future upgrades easier.

-Functionality that is not recommended — Consider updating your code.
-The code is expected to continue working in future releases but uses functionality that is not recommended.
+New functionality that might improve code — Consider updating your code.
+Current code is expected to continue working in future releases but newer functionality is recommended.

 The Code Compatibility Report also includes information about the checks performed on your code and the list of files that MATLAB analyzed for code compatibility.